 If you do not receive "Extra Help," the Deductible Stage is the first payment stage for your drug coverage.
 This stage begins when you fill your first prescription for the year.
-When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$505 for 2023.
-The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.
+When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$545 for 2024.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
+The full cost is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.

-Once you have paid \$505 for your drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you have paid \$545 for your drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.

-SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription
+SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share

+Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription